rbleattler/mdop-docs/mdop/appv-v5/how-to-convert-a-package-created-in-a-previous-version-of-app-v51.md

 You can use the package converter utility to upgrade virtual application packages that have been created with previous versions of App-V.

-**Note**
+> [!NOTE]
-If you are running a computer with a 64-bit architecture, you must use the x86 version of PowerShell.
+> If you are running a computer with a 64-bit architecture, you must use the x86 version of PowerShell.